Codex tools: Log in

 More Information:

 If you're transitioning to WordPress from another blog platform, you can import your old content.
-Go to Manage > Import and select the specific software you're importing from.
+Go to Tools > Import and select the specific software you're importing from.
 Almost all blogs can be imported into WordPress.
-However, when you import content from another site, only the posts, categories, and tags import, not any pictures.

 More Information:

 Posts are the regular blog entries you write that appear on your home page.
-You write posts by clicking the Write tab.
-By default, the Posts subtab is selected.
+You write posts by selecting New from Toolbar or Posts > Add New from left side menu.
 Complete the fields and information, select or create a category, and then click the Publish button.
-Writing posts is the most common activity you'll do in the admin panel.
+Writing posts is the most common activity you'll do in the Administration Screens.
 When you write blog posts, keep your paragraphs short, use subheadings, include images, and avoid a stuffy tone.
 To insert a "Read more ..." tag, click the Read More button on the toolbar.

 More Information: